Tag Archives: Causeway Bay

 I’ll see you all at the launch party!

-Applegreen restaurant review: These are the salad days…
+Applegreen restaurant review – these are the salad days…

 After my post on being a calamari glutton at Grappas, I had a lovely email from a reader demanding (very politely, of course) more posts like that.
 So hello Kai and may I present another of my regular Hong Kong haunts – Applegreen.